 At a minimum, policymakers should pursue reforms to the existing defined benefit offerings to bring them to a more reasonable level.
 That implies lowering multipliers to at least the national public sector median, raising the minimum retirement age, eliminating perks such as lump sum payment programs, limiting the income replacement to a need-based percentage of an employee’s salary, implementing a cap on benefits and leaving it to employees to self-fund cost of living adjustments.

-This report is the latest installment in BGR’s Candidate Q&A Election Series.
+OVERVIEW This report is the latest installment in BGR’s Candidate Q&A Election Series.
 The new report consolidates and reissues the responses of the newly elected City of New Orleans mayor and councilmembers who completed BGR’s surveys last fall on important issues facing City government.
+We encourage citizens to revisit the issues by reviewing the BGR […]

-For the October 14, 2017 primary elections in New Orleans, BGR provided voters with its 2017 Candidate Q&A Election Series.
+Overview For the October 14, 2017 primary elections in New Orleans, BGR provided voters with its 2017 Candidate Q&A Election Series.
 BGR submitted questions to all mayoral and City Council candidates on public safety, infrastructure and other important public policy issues facing the City of New Orleans government.
+BGR compiled the answers of the candidates who […]

-In Reducing the Cost of Tomorrow: A Practical Guide to Pension Reform in Jefferson, Orleans and St. Tammany Parishes, BGR explores the changes to public pension benefits policymakers can make to reduce the costs and risks associated with the pension plans.
+Overview In Reducing the Cost of Tomorrow: A Practical Guide to Pension Reform in Jefferson, Orleans and St. Tammany Parishes, BGR explores the changes to public pension benefits policymakers can make to reduce the costs and risks associated with the pension plans.
+The report is the fourth installment in a series of BGR pension reports.

-In The Rising Cost of Yesterday: Metro Area Pension Costs and the Factors that Drive Them, BGR examines 18 defined benefit pension plans available to local government workers in Jefferson, Orleans and St. Tammany parishes (the Plans).
+Overview In The Rising Cost of Yesterday: Metro Area Pension Costs and the Factors that Drive Them, BGR examines 18 defined benefit pension plans available to local government workers in Jefferson, Orleans and St. Tammany parishes (the Plans).
+The report tallies the costs the Plans impose on local government entities in the three parishes, and […]

-In On the Ballot: November 6, 2012, BGR examines three proposed constitutional amendments, two propositions pertaining to multiple parishes in the New Orleans area, a proposed change to the City of New Orleans charter and two local tax propositions.
+Overview In On the Ballot: November 6, 2012, BGR examines three proposed constitutional amendments, two propositions pertaining to multiple parishes in the New Orleans area, a proposed change to the City of New Orleans charter and two local tax propositions.
+The three constitutional amendments would strengthen gun rights, provide an additional homestead exemption to spouses […]

 BGR analyzes 10 State constitutional amendments on the ballot for November 2, 2010.
 The amendments concern a wide variety of issues, including salary increases for elected officials, the homestead exemption, a cap on millage increases by non-elected taxing authorities, public retirement benefits and expropriation of blighted property.

-The Bureau of Governmental Research analyzes four proposed amendments to the State constitution and one proposed amendment to the St. Tammany Parish home rule charter.
-The report covers amendments that will go before voters on October 20,
+Overview The Bureau of Governmental Research analyzes four proposed amendments to the State constitution and one proposed amendment to the St. Tammany Parish home rule charter.
+The report covers amendments that will go before voters on October 20, 2007.
+Two of the proposed constitutional amendments deal with State supplemental pay for local public safety employees.
+The […]

-(August 14, 2018) – The Bureau of Governmental Research (BGR) won two awards from the Governmental Research Association (GRA) at its national conference July 30 to August 1 in Detroit.
-BGR received the Outstanding Policy Achievement award for the 2016 report...
+The Bureau of Governmental Research (BGR) won two awards from the Governmental Research Association (GRA) at its national conference July 30 to August 1 in Detroit.
+BGR received the Outstanding Policy Achievement award for the 2016 report Reducing the...

 Current New Orleans City Hall employees will avoid changes to their retirement plans under a deal City Councilwoman Stacy Head cut to apply changes designed to save taxpayers money only to employees hired after Jan.
 1. Head has been seeking changes...

-(July 27, 2017) – The Bureau of Governmental Research (BGR) won two awards from the Governmental Research Association (GRA) at its national conference July 16-18, 2017, in Salt Lake City.
-BGR won the Outstanding Policy Achievement award for the...
+The Bureau of Governmental Research (BGR) won two awards from the Governmental Research Association (GRA) at its national conference July 16-18, 2017, in Salt Lake City.
+BGR won the Outstanding Policy Achievement award for the 2013 report Sound the...

 After a boisterous New Orleans City Council committee meeting Thursday at which dozens of city workers railed against a proposal to make the municipal pension plan less generous for newer employees, the proposal was yanked by its sponsor, who...